srinivas-nahak/conversa-app/README.md

 ## Description
-An elegant cross-platform weather forecast app with custom UI that shows the 5-day forecast.
+A Firebase integrated messaging app where users can create accounts and log in for an engaging messaging experience.
+It also has custom animations created in After Effects and integrated into the app using Lottie/Rive.
 It is made with Flutter, Material Design 3 using the recommended <a href="https://docs.flutter.dev/resources/architectural-overview">Flutter Architecture Guidelines</a>.

+## Challenges
+- Integration of Firebase functions for push notification didn't happen with the npm install, thus I had to use "npm install -g yarn"
+- The widget sizes and spacing were too arbitrary for different devices, so I optimized using the "responsive_resizer" plugin.
+Instead of just using "EdgeInsets.all(double)" I used "EdgeInsets.symmetric(horizontal: value.w, vertical: value.h)" for having a more symmetric feel.
+- Lottie's documentation for dynamic editing of animations was faulty so after several experiments I was able to edit the Lottie animations during runtime.
+Ex- Documentation code
+**`ValueDelegate
+  .position( const ['Shape Layer 1', 'Rectangle', '**'],
+            relative: const Offset(100, 200),
+          ),`**

+My code
+**`ValueDelegate
+  .transformPosition( const ['Rectangle', '**'],
+            relative: const Offset(100, 200),
+          ),`**

 ## Screenshots